 RERA mandates that 70% of buyer payments go into a dedicated escrow account for project construction.
 This minimizes the misuse of funds collected under builder subvention scheme models.

 Developers must adhere to strict deadlines.
-If a project is delayed, buyers can seek compensation, reducing the risks once associated with subvention scheme in real estate.
+If a project is delayed, buyers can seek compensation, reducing the risks once associated with the subvention scheme in real estate.

 Buyers now have legal recourse through RERA authorities if a bank subvention scheme or builder subvention scheme is misrepresented.